 Specifies the name of the profile you wish to delete.

 See the Tcl Commands and Supported Families table for the list of families that support this command.

-The following command deletes the profile 'custom1': remove_profile -name custom1 rename_library rename_library -library name -name name
+The following command deletes the profile 'custom1': remove_profile -name custom1 rename_library

 Tcl command; renames a VHDL library in your project.